ericsson-iap/python-sample-app/README.md

 ## Onboard the App

-### Prerequisites for Onboarding

-The client with the required roles is authenticated and an access token is available for accessing the required platform APIs.

 > Authenticating a user with JSession ID is deprecated, and will be removed
 > in EIC 1.2438.
 If you still need to authenticate with a JSession ID,
 > please follow:
 > [Onboarding the App with JSESSIONID](https://developer.intelligentautomationplatform.ericsson.net/#tutorials/go-sample-app?step=5&chapter=onboarding-the-app-with-jsessionid)
 > in the *Build, onboard and instantiate a 'Hello World App' in Go* tutorial.

-For *onboarding and instantiating* the Hello World App, the client logged into the platform needs to be assigned all the following permissions:
+### Prerequisites for Onboarding

+Contact the platform administrator to request the following:

+- A CA certificate
+  - This is needed for secure communication with the platform APIs.
+- Client Access to the platform with the required roles.
+  - This is needed for authorized communication with the platform APIs used to to *onboard and instantiate* the Hello World App.
+  - You will receive a Client ID and Client Secret from the platform administrator.
+  - Include the required roles listed below in the request.

 | Role                                                            | Role Description                                                              |
 | --------------------------------------------------------------- | ----------------------------------------------------------------------------- |